lycheeverse/lychee/README.md

             --host-concurrency 2   # Conservative for slow APIs --host-concurrency 20  # Aggressive for fast APIs

+      --host-request-interval <HOST_REQUEST_INTERVAL>
+          Minimum interval between requests to the same host (default: 50ms)

+          Sets a baseline delay between consecutive requests to prevent overloading servers.
+The adaptive algorithm may increase this based on server responses (rate limits, errors).
+Use the `hosts` option to configure this on a per-host basis.

+          Examples:
+            --host-request-interval 50ms   # Fast for robust APIs --host-request-interval 1s     # Conservative for rate-limited APIs

       --host-stats
           Show per-host statistics at the end of the run